 Oxford careers advisers have planned a series of introductory events in Trinity term to help you get insights into popular employment sectors.
-From law to banking and investment to the creative industries and beyond, you can find out what you can do now and over the coming months to get a head start in your career.
+From law to banking and investment to publishing and beyond, you can find out what you can do now and over the coming months to get a head start in your career.
 Registrations are now open, so click on the event titles below to book your place in CareerConnect.
 You can jump straight to your sector of interest by clicking on the sector quick links:

-Academia | Banking and Investment | Charity | Civil Service | Consulting | Creative Industries | Data Science and Technology | Law | Medical Communications | Publishing
+Academia | Banking and Investment | Civil Service | Consulting | Data Science and Technology | Law | Publishing | Teaching

 Are you considering an academic career?
-In this session, we will hear from a small panel of early- to mid-career academics about their day-to-day roles, how they manage a work-life balance, and opportunities for progression.
+In this session we will hear from a small panel of early- to mid-career academics about their day-to-day roles, how they manage a work-life balance, and opportunities for progression.

 This session looks at the kind of jobs available beyond academia where keen researchers might apply their skill set.
 We will also hear from speakers who have entered roles with a considerable research element following Bachelor, Masters and PhD-level study.

 In this session we hope to de-mystify the sector through a discussion about a number of topics including an overview of the types of firms that exist, how they recruit, how to find work experience and other useful resources that can help build your knowledge about the sector.